CognisynAI/Mission/README.md

   Implement a reward system that encourages not just game progression but also learning and understanding of the issues at hand.

 ### **ECONOMY AND CURRENCY SYSTEM**

+**Regenerative economics** Formalize a definition of value which is not predicated upon harvest, but a living world that has value in being alive, and keeping us alive, ie. make the more than human world legible to economics.
+Protocols for the stewardship of common resources and public goods in a more-than-human world and the possibility of non-humans to own things.
+An ecosystem may be a trust or a fund.

-  Virtual Currency: Implement a form of virtual currency that players earn through participation, decision-making, educational activities, and other contributions within the game.
+**Virtual Currency** Implement a form of virtual currency that players (human and non human organisms) earn through participation, decision-making, educational activities, and other contributions within the game.

 **Earned Through Achievements:**
 Currency can be earned by achieving certain milestones, such as: